-This question tests the ability to explain, comment on and analyse how writers use language to achieve effects and influence readers, using relevant subject terminology where appropriate.
+This question tests the ability to explain, comment on and analyse how writers use language to achieve effects and influence the reader, using relevant subject terminology where appropriate.

-Give 1-2 marks to those who identify and begin to comment on some aspects of the woman's character.
+Give 1-2 marks to those who identify and begin to comment on some aspects of the narrator's thoughts and feelings.

-Give 3-4 marks to those who identify and give straightforward comments on the character of the woman.
+Give 3-4 marks to those who identify and give straightforward comments on some aspects of the narrator's thoughts and feelings.
 These answers may simply identify some relevant subject terminology.

-Give 5-6 marks to those who have a good grasp of the character of the woman and begin to show some understanding of how language is used to achieve effects and influence the reader.
+Give 5-6 marks to those who identify and comment on some aspects of the narrator's thoughts and feelings and begin to show some understanding of how language is used to achieve effects and influence the reader.
 These responses may begin to use relevant subject terminology accurately to support their comments, where appropriate.

-Give 7-8 marks to those who make accurate comments about the character of the woman and begin to analyse how language is used to achieve effects and influence the reader.
+Give 7-8 marks to those who make accurate comments about the narrator's thoughts and feelings and begin to analyse how language is used to achieve effects and influence the reader.
 Relevant subject terminology is used accurately to support comments effectively, where appropriate.

-Give 9-10 marks to those who make accurate and perceptive comments about the character of the woman and also provide detailed analysis of how language is used to achieve effects and influence the reader.
+Give 9-10 marks to those who make accurate and perceptive comments about the narrator's thoughts and feelings and provide detailed analysis of how language is used to achieve effects and influence the reader.
 Subtleties of the writer's technique are explored in relation to how the reader is influenced.
 Well-considered, accurate use of relevant subject terminology supports comments effectively, where appropriate.